nickge1/ISDM-Project/Report.md

 UD03 | As a Relationship Manager, I want the system to adjust the profile according to my results so that I can be matched with customers that are within my skill level.
 UD04 | As a Relationship Manager, I want the customer details to be displayed to me so that I can adjust my advertisement to better suit the customer.
 UD05 | As a Relationship Manager, I want the Interactive Voice Response unit to prompt customers with their options and their call reasons so that I know why they are calling.
+UD06 | As a Relationship Manager, I want guidelines and a script to be generated for each customer so that the I have a reference to use.

 Company Owner
 User Story ID | User Story
 -- | --
-UD06 | As a Company Owner, I want a customer target list to be generated so that we can reach more potential customers.
+UD07 | As a Company Owner, I want a customer target list to be generated so that we can reach more potential customers.
-UD07 | As a Company Owner, I want to be able to retrieve customer details so that conversations can be personalised and Relationship Managers can be matched efficiently.
+UD08 | As a Company Owner, I want to be able to retrieve customer details so that conversations can be personalised and Relationship Managers can be matched efficiently.
-UD08 | As a Company Owner, I want guidelines and a script to be generated for each customer so that conversations are more personalised and customers are more likely to buy a product.
+UD09 | As a Company Owner, I want the guidelines and the script to be used by the Relationship Managers so that the Relationship Managers can provide a better service.
-UD09 | As a Company Owner, I want a skill score to be generate for each Relationship Manager based on their history so that they are matched up with customers who are in their skill range.
+UD10 | As a Company Owner, I want a skill score to be generate for each Relationship Manager based on their history so that they are matched up with customers who are in their skill range.
-UD10 | As a Company Owner, I want a score to be generated for each customer based on their likelihood to buy a product so that the most appropriate Relationship Manager can be designated to them.
+UD11 | As a Company Owner, I want a score to be generated for each customer based on their likelihood to buy a product so that the most appropriate Relationship Manager can be designated to them.
-UD11 | As a Company Owner, I want the customers with the highest score to be called first so that more products are likely to be purchased overall.
+UD12 | As a Company Owner, I want the customers with the highest score to be called first so that more products are likely to be purchased overall.
-UD12 | As a Company Owner, I want each customer to be matched with a Relationship Manager based on their profiles so that the time of the Relationship Managers is used efficiently.
+UD13 | As a Company Owner, I want each customer to be matched with a Relationship Manager based on their profiles so that the time of the Relationship Managers is used efficiently.
-UD13 | As a Company Owner, I want the system to direct customers to the Interactive Voice Response unit when a Relationship Manager is unavailable so that they do not hang up.
+UD14 | As a Company Owner, I want the system to direct customers to the Interactive Voice Response unit when a Relationship Manager is unavailable so that they do not hang up.

 Customer
 User Story ID | User Story
 -- | --
-UD14 | As a Customer, I want to be rerouted to a matched Relationship Manager as soon as possible so that I do not have to wait to talk.
+UD15 | As a Customer, I want to be rerouted to a matched Relationship Manager as soon as possible so that I do not have to wait to talk.

 ### Backlog
 ### Use Cases